GoodEffort/Arknights-Planner/README.md

  - press Enter and refresh the page

 things I want to add
- - EXP tracking by value instead of item
+ - a way to sync your saved plans across devices
+ - crafting recommendation
  - reordering operators
  - Phone app?
- - crafting recommendation
  - share link to move it to another device/browser (new Import/Export feature kind of does this, I want it easier still)
- - a way to sync your saved plans across devices

  Data Sources
  - https://github.com/Kengxxiao/ArknightsGameData